 and he also informed us of your love in the Spirit.Colossians 1:8(NASB)

-Paul was writing to the church at Colossae from a prison cell in Rome, for he had become a prisoner-of-Christ, for the sake of the glorious gospel of grace.
-How comforting it must have been.. when he heard some good news about the believers at Colossae from Epaphras, whom Paul affectionately identified as, 'our beloved, fellow bond-servant, who is a faithful servant of Christ on our behalf."
+Paul wrote his Epistle to the church at Colossae from a prison cell in Rome, for he had become a prisoner-of-Christ.
+Paul had been flung into jail for the sake of the glorious gospel of grace.
+How comforting it must have been when he heard some good news about the believers at Colossae from Epaphras, a fellow worker for Christ whom Paul affectionately identified as, "our beloved fellow bond-servant, who is a faithful servant of Christ on our behalf."

-The love about which he wrote brings to mind the new commandment that Christ gave to all His disciples, as He prepared to face Calvary's cross: Love as I have you.
-He charged them, by this shall all men know that you are My disciples.
+The love about which he wrote brings to mind the new commandment the Lord Jesus gave to all His disciples, as He prepared to face Calvary's Cross, "Love one another, as I have you."
+He charged them, "by this shall all men know that you are My disciples."

-It appears that the love that was exhibited by the Colossian Christians was a godly love that honoured the Lord - a love that would bear all things, believe all things, hope all things and endure all things.
+It appears that the love that was exhibited by the Colossian Christians was a godly love that honoured the Lord, a love that would bear all things, believe all things, hope all things, and endure all things.
 Such love is long-suffering and kind.
-It doesn't envy or seek its own way..
+It doesn't envy or seek its own way.
 It is not easily provoked and rejoices in the truth - and it is a love which never, ever fails.
-The fruit of the Spirit starts with LOVE and Paul was informed by Epaphras of their love in the Spirit.
+The fruit of the Spirit starts with LOVE and Paul was informed by Epaphras of, "their love in the Spirit."

-The badge of a child of, God that is walking in spirit and truth, is the love of God pouring through them.. and out to others from the throne of grace.
+The badge of a child of God that is walking in spirit and truth, is the love of God pouring through them and out to others from the throne of grace.
 The identifying mark of a man or woman who is submitted to the leading and guidance of the Holy Spirit is the one who walks and works and lives and prays in spirit and in truth - until it can be said that it is not I that live - but Christ Who lives within.